 Overview

-According to a recent industry report, Vietnam’s ICT market had an estimated value of USD 7.7billion in 2021, and is expected to grow at approximately 8 percent per year from 2022 to 2026 as both the public and private sectors increase adoption of ICT solutions.
-The government of Vietnam has identified ICT as a major industry and socio-economic growth driver and is urging government agencies at all levels to apply advanced ICT solutions towards the goals of improving operational efficiencies and providing better governance services.
-In particular, the government of Vietnam has approved the National Digital Transformation Program through 2025, with vision to 2030, which will further support the growth of the ICT market.
-In the meantime, the private sector, especially key industry stakeholders, including aviation, banking, energy, healthcare, broadcasting, telecommunications and urban infrastructure management are increasingly employing advanced ICT solutions in order to enhance operational efficiencies and support sustainable growth.
+According to a recent industry report, Vietnam’s ICT market is forecast to remain on a strong growth trajectory in 2023.
+The ICT market is expected to grow by 14% in 2023 to a value of VND 240 trillion Vietnam dong (equivalent to USD 10.2 billion) and by 2027 the IT market is expected to exceed VND 400 trillion Vietnam dong (equivalent to USD 17 billion) as both the public and private sectors increase adoption of ICT solutions.
+The Government of Vietnam has identified ICT as a major industry and socio-economic growth driver and is urging government agencies at all levels to apply advanced ICT solutions towards the goals of improving operational efficiencies and providing better governance services.
+In particular, the Government of Vietnam has approved the National Digital Transformation Program through 2025, with vision to 2030, which will further support the growth of the ICT market.
+In the meantime, the private sector, especially key industry stakeholders, including aviation, banking, energy, healthcare, broadcasting, telecommunications, and urban infrastructure management are increasingly employing advanced ICT solutions to enhance operational efficiencies and support sustainable growth.

-Vietnam is expected to continue to import the bulk of ICT hardware, software and services, as Vietnamese suppliers are still relatively new and may not be able to offer the same range of solutions and services as foreign suppliers.
+Vietnam is expected to continue to import large quantities of ICT hardware, software, and services, as Vietnamese suppliers are still relatively new and may not be able to offer the same range of solutions and services as foreign suppliers.
 This trend is expected to continue and offers good opportunities for U.S. suppliers.

 Key players in the hardware market include suppliers from Taiwan, China, the U.S., and Japan.
 Major players in the software market include suppliers from the U.S., Germany, China, Russia, Israel, and Vietnam.